 The language is very light, with one obscenity by Max’s mother and one light exclamatory profanity.
 The mother and her boyfriend drink wine, but no one gets drunk.
 Overall, this is a wonderful allegorical movie for teenagers and adults, with an emphasis on love, family, and friendship overcoming anger, bitterness and rebellion.

+WHERE THE WILD THINGS ARE is a distinctive movie about a boy named Max whose out-of-control behavior gets him into trouble with his mother.
+Max runs away into the woods, where he discovers a small sailboat.
+He sets out in the boat.
+Soon, the water expands to a vast ocean, and he lands on a strange island inhabited by large untamed creatures, called “the Wild Things.”
+In order to protect himself, Max pretends he has special powers.
+Instead of being the ignored, troublesome son, he becomes the King of the Island.
+In turn, the Wild Things get what they want: purpose, meaning and love.
+The personal conflicts between the Wild Things don’t completely disappear, however, and Max and the others must find a way to cope.
 Director Spike Jonze (“Jones”) captures the magic for which the original children’s book is known.
 The cast is amazing, especially Max Records as Max and James Gandolfini as the lead Wild Thing.
 WHERE THE WILD THINGS ARE is marketed for children, but it is clearly made for teenagers and adults to explore allegorical psychological issues.
 In the end, love and family bonds overcome anger, bitterness and rebellion.